sarasrking/Introduction-to-Jupyter-Notebooks/02 What do Jupyter Notebooks do?.md

 ### Activity

 In pairs, talk about which programming language might make the most sense for you and why.
+Take a look at this poster if you don't know where to start: https://www.datacamp.com/community/tutorials/r-or-python-for-data-analysis

 When you are ready, think about how you would recommend Python or R to someone else in your field.
 Share this with the group.